CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 idfunI x = x
 ```

-In the actual definitions, we no longer write the types as arguments
+In the actual definitions, we no longer write these implicit arguments
 on the left-hand side of the `=` sign.
 Formally, those arguments are
 still there: we are still defining a function that accepts some types
 as arguments: these arguments are just invisible in the code.
-This
+This is
+just a cosmetic difference compared to ``idfunE``, but these implicit
-saves a huge amount of typing in the long run.
+arguments save a huge amount of typing in the long run.

 One more time, we can get ``idfunℕ`` by having Agda realise what
 the type `A` has to be: